 - joint pain

-Salt Poisoning Risk in Dogs
+Salt Toxicity Risk in Dogs

-According to the National Research Council of the National Academies, the average 33 pound adult dog should only have 200 mg of salt per day.
+According to the National Research Council of the National Academies, the average 33-pound adult dog should only have 200 mg of salt per day.

-Signs of Salt Poisoning in Dogs
+Signs of Salt Toxicity in Dogs

 - Loss of appetite